Use TrueStack Direct Connect to set up a Windows server in the AWS or Azure cloud

 6. Create file shares and manage the computers with AD.

-- Then launch a new EC2 Windows Server 2012 R2 or 2016 instance in your AWS account.
+- Then launch a new Windows Server 2012 R2 or 2016 Instance or VM in your account.

-- Find the private IP of the AWS Windows server in the instance description in your AWS account.
-I.E 10.0.0.157.
+- Find the private IP of the Windows server in the instance description in your AWS account or Virtual Machine tab in Azure, for example, 10.0.0.157.

 - Each installer is made for only one computer and will only work on one computer.
 Each installer contains a unique certificate which is used to create an encrypted VPN tunnel between the computer and the Windows server.
 To protect the security of your AWS servers ensure that the installer is only installed on the appropriate computer.
 Also ensure it isn’t compromised or stolen during or after distribution.